Altau38650/Altau38650/README.md

-- 👋 Hi, I’m @Altau38650
+- 👋 Hi, I’m @Altau38650, leaving in France
-- 👀 I’m interested in nextcloud
+- 👀 I’m interested in nextcloud and Home Assistant
 - 🌱 I’m currently learning nothing
-- 💞️ I’m looking to collaborate on nextcloud
+- 💞️ I’m looking to collaborate on nextcloud and Home Assistant
 - 📫 How to reach me : not possible at this moment

 <!---